 Tachycardia describes when the heart beats faster than normal.
-Sinus tachycardia occurs when the sinus node, the natural pacemaker of the heart, fires electrical impulses abnormally quickly.
+Sinus rhythm with tachycardia occurs when the sinus node fires electrical impulses abnormally quickly.

 People can have either normal or inappropriate sinus tachycardia.
 Normal sinus tachycardia refers to a physiological increased heart rate that occurs in response to specific factors, such as stress, exercise, pain, or a fever.

 Inappropriate sinus tachycardia has no known cause.
 People who experience it may have an increased heart rate all of the time, even at rest.

 This article discusses sinus tachycardia, including its symptoms, types, causes, and treatment options.